This post contains affiliate links that I could make commission off of. All opinions are my own.

 I’ve talked before about how to give out content upgrades fo’ free, but that involves a redirection away from your blog post.
 Not ideal, but it’s doable when you’ve got a nonexistent budget.

-Set Up Your List
+Set Up Your Audience

 Create Your Group(s)